Emanuel A.M.E. Church - New York City (credit: Paul Lowry)

 New York, N.Y.
 10026

 Emanuel African Methodist Episcopal Church was founded in 1914, and its first church was located at 148 West 62nd Street in the area known as San Juan Hill.
 In 1926, Emanuel A.M.E.
 Church followed the migration of African-Americans to Harlem, relocating to its present edifice on West 119th Street between Fifth Avenue and Malcolm X Boulevard in Harlem.
 The present church building was designed by George G. Jones and built in 1887 for the First Reformed Presbyterian Church.
-The church has also been the home of Lenox Avenue Union Church–Disciples of Christ; and Congregation Mount Zion, which merged with Congregation Peni-El to form the Unity Synagogue.
+The edifice has also been the home of Lenox Avenue Union Church–Disciples of Christ; and Congregation Mount Zion, which merged with Congregation Peni-El to form the Unity Synagogue.

 Wicks Organ Company